-Until smart meters are rolled out, then businesses will have to take the old-fashioned approach: Turn off the lights or turn off air conditioning units manually.
+Until smart meters are rolled out on a wider scale, businesses will have to just take the old-fashioned approach: turn off the lights or air conditioning units manually.
 But once the smart meters are online, it will be a whole new ball game.

 Where are we at?